jamespmernin/Ajax-HTTP-Intro/README.md

 Use your markers to write out a JSON representation of a blog post (title, author, published_on date) which has many comments (each with author, and body).

+#### XML

-* **XML** stands for "eXtensible Markup Language", and is the granddaddy of serialized data formats (itself based on HTML).
+**XML** stands for "eXtensible Markup Language", and is the granddaddy of serialized data formats (itself based on HTML).
 XML is fat, ugly, and cumbersome to parse.
 However, it remains a major format due to its legacy usage across the web.
 You'll probably always favor using a JSON API, if available.

 ```
 <users>